RCN-ECS/Synthesis_Workshop/README.md

 ## Tuesday August 20
 * 07:30 Breakfast
-* 09:00 - 11:40 Presentations (Live Broadcast)
+* 09:00 - 12:00 Presentations (Live Broadcast)
 	* 9:00 Joanna Kelley “Introduction to the RCN-ECS”
-* 9:20 Katie Lotterhos and Molly Albecker
-“What we learned from the coordinated readings”
+	* 9:20 Katie Lotterhos and Molly Albecker “What we learned from the coordinated readings”
 	* 9:40 Morgan Kelly “Local adaptation in the sea”
 	* 10:00 coffee break
 	* 10:20 Jamie Pringle “The physical ocean environment”
 	* 10:40 Phil Yund “Larval transport”
 	* 11:00 Cameron Ghalambhor “Plasticity and adaptation”
 	* 11:20 TBD
 	* 11:40 Andy Kern “Recent advances in population genetics”
 * 12:30 Lunch
 * 13:30 - 14:15 Local adaptation panel discussion (Live Broadcast)
 	* Dan Bolnick, Randall Hughes, Matt Hahn
 * 14:15 - 15:30 Circle discussion (Live Broadcast)
 An open discussion of ideas and challenges, with the aim of identifying a sufficient number of project ideas that are feasible and that are aligned with the scope of the RCN.
-Notetakers: Katie Lotterhos and X and X.
 * 15:30 Break
 * 15:45 - 17:00 Impromptu Poster Making
 At this time we will open the floor to “pitches” or project ideas proposed for broader adoption.
 In practice, pitches often came from more senior people (including organizers) with a more confident sense of what projects would have an impact.
 The champion for each pitch then creates an impromptu poster.
 Participants are free to wander around the room to discuss pitches and decide how to fit in.